-Whether we order too much and have to send it back or end up sending unwanted gifts to landfill, it can be difficult to navigate the festive season if you are trying to purchase more responsibly.
-Seemingly necessary spending on food, gifts, travel and entertainment can leave you stressed out and fed up by the time December 25th rolls around.
+Whether we buy too much and have to send it back or our unwanted gifts get sent to landfill, it can be difficult to navigate the festive season if you are trying to purchase more responsibly.
+Seemingly necessary spending on food, gifts, travel and entertainment can leave you stressed out and wholly fed up by the time December 25th rolls around.

 There may be one saving grace of conscious consumerism, however, as researchers at the University of Concordia in Montreal, Canada have found that buying green has a positive effect on how you feel about your purchases.
-Dubbed the “greenconsumption effect” it could be a big for encouraging people to buy more eco-friendly products.
+Dubbed the “greenconsumption effect” it could help encourage people to buy more eco-friendly products.

 Assistant professor, Ali Tezer, came up with the idea for the research after watching a 3D movie using glasses made from recycled plastic.
-Although they were the only choice available to him, Tezer found he enjoyed the movie more knowing that the glasses were more environmentally friendly.
+Despite being the only choice available to him, Tezer found he enjoyed the movie more knowing that the glasses were more environmentally friendly.

 Five experiments were done as part of the study to look at participant responses to a variety of products.
 Professor of Marketing, Onur Bodur worked with Tezer to look at how choosing green options affected participants enjoyment, sense of social worth, and whether the true impact of the product effects that warm glow feeling.

-The “greenconsumption effect” may even help overcome certain beliefs that prevent people from buying eco-friendly products because they believe they don’t work.
-Bodur claims that widely held beliefs about green cleaning products being less efficient than their standard counterparts can be counteracted by the “warm” glow they get when they feel they are helping the environment.
-Researchers found that after using the products biases against their effectiveness were overcome.
+The “greenconsumption effect” could even help overcome misconceptions that prevent people from buying eco-friendly products because they believe they don’t work.
+Bodur claims that widely held beliefs about green cleaning products being less efficient than their standard counterparts can be counteracted by the “warm” glow people get when they feel they are helping the environment.
+Researchers found that, after using the products, biases against their effectiveness went away.

 “We thought that it might satisfy people that they participate in being more environmentally conscious through green buying patterns,” Helm told Science Daily, “but it doesn’t seem to be that way.”
 Among their millennial participants, those who often opted not to buy had better financial behaviours.
 These behaviours were associated with better personal wellbeing, financial satisfaction, lower psychological stress and even overall life satisfaction.